ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/llama-cpu/llama-chatbot.md

 >
 ```

 The `system_info` printed from llama.cpp highlights important architectural features present on your hardware that improve the performance of the model execution.
-In the output shown above from running on an AWS Graviton3 instance, you should see:
+In the output shown above from running on an AWS Graviton3 instance, you will see:

   * NEON = 1 This flag indicates support for Arm's Neon technology which is an implementation of the Advanced SIMD instructions
   * ARM_FMA = 1 This flag indicates support for Arm Floating-point Multiply and Accumulate instructions